rackerlabs/rackspace-how-to/content/cloud-images/transferring-images-between-regions-of-the-rackspace-open-cloud-with-pitchfork.md

 1. Open a new text file.
 You will be copying information into this file during the following steps.

-2. Copy your Rackspace Cloud username and API key, which you'll need to log in to Pitchfork.
+2. Copy your Rackspace Cloud username and API key, which you'll need to log in to Pitchfork, and paste them into the text file.

-   If you don't know your username or API key, use the instructions in [View and reset your API key](/how-to/view-and-reset-your-api-key) to fine them.
+   If you don't know your username or API key, use the instructions in [View and reset your API key](/how-to/view-and-reset-your-api-key) to find them.

-3. In Cloud Files, create containers for the image export and the image import:
+3. In Cloud Files, create containers for the image export and the image import, using the following instructions:

    - In the same region where the image that you want to transfer currently lives, create a container to export it to, and give the container a descriptive name, such as DFW_IMG_ExportContainer.
-Then copy the name of the container to the text file.
+Then copy and paste the name of the container to the text file.

    - In the region to which you want to transfer the image, create a container to import the image to, and give the container a descriptive name, such as ORD_IMG_ImportContainer.
-Then copy the name of the container to the text file.
+Then copy and paste the name of the container to the text file.

    For instructions on how to create a container, see [Getting started with Cloud Files and CDN](/how-to/getting-started-with-cloud-files-and-cdn).

-4. Find the image that you want to transfer, and copy that image's UUID to the text file.
+4. Find the image that you want to transfer, and copy and paste that image's UUID to the text file.

    To find the image's UUID, go to the Saved Images section of the Cloud Control Panel, click the name of the image, and copy the ID value (for example, a6da1504-e1c04f40-8461-1ed9a9990e90).

 You should have five items copied to your text file: your Rackspace Cloud username, the API key for that username, the export container name, the import container name, and the UUID of the image that you want to transfer.

 Additionally, we recommend using a third-party application called Cyberduck to download and upload the image.
-You can, however, use a different open-source (free) application or use the API directly.
+You can, however, use any FTP application or use the API directly.

 ### Transfer the image

-1. Open a browser and go to https://pitchfork.cloudapi.co/images/#export_task-images.
+1. Open a browser and go to [https://pitchfork.cloudapi.co/images/#export_task-images](https://pitchfork.cloudapi.co/images/#export_task-images).

-2. Log in to Pitchfork by clicking the link at the top right of the page and entering your Rackspace Cloud username and API key.
+2. To log in to Pitchfork, click the link at the upper-right side of the page and enter your Rackspace Cloud username and API key.

 3. From the **Region** list, select the region in which the image currently lives (from which you are exporting it).